Mohamed-Hagabdalla/Portfolio-One-New/README.md

 ### Meet up times

 - This section informs users of locations and times for meeting ups with other members and staff, if they are interested.
-- Provides them with the option to meet in person, if they have any further enquiries or any general questions.
+- Provides them with the option to meet in person, if they have any further enquiries or general questions.

 ![An image of the meet up times](assets/Screenshots/meet-up-times-screenshot.png)

 ### Gallery

 - There is a gallery page, which is a page full of images of existing members exercising in the gym.
-- Shows the user what it is like to trainn at the gym.
+- Shows the user what it is like to train at the gym.

 ![An image of the Gallery](assets/Screenshots/gallery-screenshot.png)